marek-jakub/marek-jakub/README.md

 - Hi, I’m @marek-jakub
 - I’m interested in data science and software development.
-- I’m currently in my final university year, creating a university project concerning bird ringing data management.
+- I’m currently in my final university year, creating a project concerning bird ringing data management.
 - You can reach me at mj3935538@gmail.com.

 <!---